nr1etech/public/README.md

 This monorepo contains JS libraries used on NR1E projects.
 It aims to provide reusable utilities and components to speed up development by reducing boilerplate code and standardizing common patterns.

+## Contributors

+As you contribute to this repository, issue the command *npx @changesets/cli* when your changes are ready to be published.
+This will automatically generate a changeset file which is used when publishing.